Divorce in the Bible

 2. Wedding vows and ceremonies are extras, but the essence of marriage is sex.

-3. A woman is bound in scripture to the man to whom she gives her virginity.
+3. A woman is bound in scripture to the man to whom she gives her virginity, unless her father forbids it.

 4. Divorce is not allowed except that a husband may divorce his wife if he discovers sexual immorality.
 In the strictest sense this means that he can only divorce her if he discovers she is not a virgin on their wedding night.
 In a more liberal sense, this means that he can also divorce her if she latter commits adultery.